syncfusion-content/maui-docs/MAUI/ListView/selection.md

 {% endhighlight %}
 {% endtabs %}

-## Key navigation

-The `AllowKeyNavigation` property enables navigation using the keyboard buttons.
-When the `AllowKeyNavigation` property is `true`, navigation gets enabled.
-Otherwise, set to `false`.

-### FocusBorderColor

-`FocusBorderColor` is used to set the border color for the current focused item.
-The default color is `Color.Transparent`.

-### FocusBorderThickness

-`FocusBorderThickness` is used to set the border thickness for the current focused item.
-The default thickness is `0`.

 ## How to

 ### Disable selection on particular item

-The selection of a particular set of items can be disabled based on the `SfListView.SelectedItems` of the underlying collections.
+The selection of a particular set of items can be disabled based on the [SfListView.SelectedItems](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.SfListView.html#Syncfusion_Maui_ListView_SfListView_SelectedItems) of the underlying collections.

 {% tabs %}
 {% highlight c# %}